amolu/TestingRepo/README.md

 TestingRepo
 ===========

-Created TestingRepo for testing purpose
+Created TestingRepo for testing purpo
+I have made the changes.